About the Network for Oratory and Politics

 Our scope

-The Network for Oratory and Politics is the first of its kind in the UK through its broad historical and geographical scope, its commitment to knowledge exchange with non-academic groups, and its use of modern communication technologies to reach out to both academic and non-academic communities.
+The Network for Oratory and Politics is the first of its kind in the UK.
+It has a wide historical and geographical focus.
+It shares knowledge with non-academic groups and uses modern communication technologies.
+This helps connect with both academic and non-academic communities.

 Public engagement